 Pessaries are a medical device made of silicone.
 When placed in the vagina, it can give relief from the vaginal bulge and pressure caused by prolapse.

 An office pessary fitting appointment lasts about 30 minutes.

 Image from: cooper surgical.

-Dr. Lake partners with many highly qualified pelvic floor physical therapists throughout the state of Washington to create a personalized treatment plan for pelvic floor pain, painful intercourse, or leakage of urine or the bowels.
+Dr. Lake partners with professionals who offer the highest quality in pelvic floor physical therapy and acupuncture to create a personalized treatment plan for pelvic floor pain, prolapse, or leakage of urine or the bowels.

 Cystoscopy is an office procedure used to evaluate the bladder and urethra (opening of the bladder).
 It requires no anesthesia and takes less than 3 minutes!
 Here are a few reasons a cystoscopy may be part of your evaluation:

 Yes.
 All insurances pay for these services: both office visits and surgery. .

 We accept Medicare, Medicaid, Kaiser PPO, Premera, and Cigna.
 Patients who are members of the following insurance plans: Humana, UnitedHealthcare, Aetna or Regence, will be expected to pay the cash rate for their visit (see rates below) and may submit a superbill t0 their insurance for 'out of network benefits',

 We welcome patients from all walks of life and all corners of the world.
 A standard 30-minute initial consultation costs $325.00 for those not using medical insurance.
 This includes history, examination, and treatment plan.
 Consultations extending to 45 minutes cost $445 and 60 minutes cost $595.
 00.